AOrps/pmmap/emacs/readme.md

   - `C-c j`: line run (can switch between things) but can't use sysints or delete without mucking about
   - `C-c k`: char run (can't switch between things) but can use sysints (^C, ^L, ...) and delete

+- Within i-search, `C-s`:
+  - `C-s`: go to the end of next match
+  - `C-r`: go to the start of the previous match

 ### Bonusz
 - Other Packages